Funding your research degree

-The Alternative Guide to Postgraduate Funding contains a huge database of funding opportunities, comprehensive guidance, and numerous tools to help you prepare a winning grant application.
+The Alternative Guide to Postgraduate Funding is a database of funding opportunities.
+The Guide also includes advice and tools to help you prepare a winning grant application.

-We have purchased a licence to the Guide making it free for you to use.
+We have a licence to the Guide which makes it free for you to use.

 If you have applied to study with us you can contact the Funding Advice team to get an access PIN.
 Contact the team at firstname.lastname@example.org.

 Other sources of funding

 Our Research students created this list of funding sources.
 It is a tool you can use to help you find funding for your research degree.

 If you find a funding source that does not appear below, please let us know.
 Email the details to email@example.com and we will add it to the list.

 The BFWG gives annual awards to women in their third and final year of doctoral studies.
 The awards are given on the basis of evidence of academic excellence.
 They are not expected to provide for financial need.
 Find out more on the BFWG website.